ChoonPengKeng/Fill-in-the-blank/README.md

 # Fill-in-the-blank
-data structure assignment please download the zip to run the code
+Please download the zip file to run the code